 5) Select the webcenter user role (in the example PersonalSpacesRole) and select the security group you want to grant permissions (in the example Public)

-6) Click on Edit Permissions
+6) Click on Edit Permissions button and update the values.

 7) Now, all the users with the PersonalSpacesRole should be able to edit documents in any Public folder